Action urged to ease refugees’ alcohol plight

-A study conducted by our Centre for Homeless Inclusion Health, and based on interviews with 20 people who have recently sought asylum in the UK, reveals that none had arrived in the country with alcohol-related problems.
+A study based on interviews with 20 people who have recently sought asylum in the UK reveals that none had arrived in the country with alcohol-related problems.

 Instead, their difficulties were triggered by the stresses and long waiting times associated with the UK immigration and asylum process, the study team says.

 Problems were compounded when people experienced the destitution that often results from a rejected claim for asylum, the report found.

 The study urges the UK Government to allow people seeking asylum to work and engage in meaningful activity while their claim is being processed.

 And, if asylum is refused, people should either be deported straight away, or continue to be given accommodation to avoid them becoming immediately destitute.